tintinTra/Speech-Ai/README.md

 # Speech-Ai
-A Github repo to explore diverse Text-to-Speech Machine Learning Models or Voice-to-Voice  ML Models
+A Github repo to explore Voice-to-Voice  ML Models.
+As a starting Point we take the Voice Conversion Model introduced by (https://github.com/svc-develop-team/so-vits-svc).